21,500-Year-Old “Writing?” Not Everyone Is Buying It!

 The Cambridge paper concludes the groups of lines and dots “convey information about their associated animal taxa in units of months.”
 For example, Spring is the obvious signal of the end of Winter and corresponding migrations to traditional animal breeding grounds “would have provided an obvious, if regionally differing, point of origin for the lunar calendar.”

-According to the paper this apparent ability that hunter-gatherers have displayed to assign abstract signs to describe natural phenomena, and to record past events and predict future events, was “a profound intellectual achievement.”
+According to the research paper writer , this apparent ability that hunter-gatherers have displayed to assign abstract signs to describe natural phenomena, and to record past events and predict future events, was “a profound intellectual achievement.”
 This “proto-writing system,” according to Bacon, was “an intermediary step between a simpler notation/convention and full-blown writing.”

 Bacon told Live Science that rather than searching for the meaning of individual signs, his team searched for “the linguistic and cognitive bases that underpin the 'writing' system.”
 Bacon proposes the existence of “a notational system associated with an unambiguous animal subject relating to biologically significant events.”
 And with this new knowledge he claims the team can now "for the first time” understand a Paleolithic notational system "in its entirety.”